 Because day traders don’t hold their positions overnight, they avoid the possibility of a surprise in an overseas market, unfavorable economic news or an earnings report that comes out after the markets are closed.
 Even though after hours trading is available for many securities, the market is thin and it’s likely the position will gap down (open at a dramatically lower price) the next day after a negative overnight event.

 And no, day trading is not a way to get rich overnight.
-Done properly, it is a conservative investing approach that is utilized by many institutions as well as well-educated individuals who do it as a profession.
+Done properly, it is a conservative investing approach that is utilized by many institutions as well as well-educated individuals who choose to do it full time.
 It’s their choice whether to use leverage (buying securities with a brokerage line of credit) which can magnify profits, but also increase potential losses.

 Day trading got a bad reputation in the 1990s when many beginners began to day trade, jumping onto the new online trading platforms without applying tested stock trading strategies.
 They thought they could go to work in their pajamas and make a fortune in stock trades with very little knowledge or effort.
 This proved not to be the case.

 Yet day trading is not all that complicated once you learn a rules-based strategy for anticipating market moves, such as that taught at Online Trading Academy.

 What Do You Need to Start Day Trading?

 To be a day trader, you are going to need some equipment and services.
 While many people think a daily trading setup requires top of the line equipment and a hefty investment of capital, that’s not really the case.
 Here’s a list of common items that a day trader needs: